-Illinois taxpayers shouldn't be forced to pay for what amounts to earmarks for politicians, or foot the bill for corrupt candidates and their crooked schemes.
+D.C. taxpayers should not be forced to pay for what amounts to earmarks for politicians, or foot the bill for corrupt candidates and their crooked schemes.
 Instead of asking for government subsidies, politicians should spend time addressing the real concerns of the people they represent.

 II.
-The Center for Competitive Politics examined publicly available information on corruption in Arizona, Maine, and New York City's taxpayer-financed campaign systems.
-The report found disturbing amounts of corruption in these programs and New York City's program in particular.
+The Center for Competitive Politics examined publicly available information on corruption New York City's taxpayer-financed campaign system and found disturbing amounts of corruption.

-For a litany of examples of so-called "clean elections" programs' failure to stem corruption, one need look no further than New York City, which has had a citywide matching funds program similar to the one proposed in S.B.
-1424 since 1988.
-The Center published an extensive report in August 2013 compiling public data from news reports and official sources on corruption in Arizona, Maine, and New York City's tax-financing programs.8 The Center's report sought to evaluate the claims of these programs' proponents that such systems deter either corruption or the appearance of corruption.
-The abuse of tax-financed funds is so pervasive, particularly in New York City's program, that such a system cannot possibly live up to the "clean" moniker that has been assigned to it by its supporters.
+For a litany of examples of so-called "clean elections" programs' failure to stem corruption, one need look no further than New York City, which has had a citywide matching funds program similar to the one proposed in B22-0192, since 1988.
+The Center published an extensive report in August 2013 compiling public data from news reports and official sources on corruption in Arizona, Maine, and New York City's tax-financing programs.
+The Center's report sought to evaluate the claims of these programs' proponents that such systems deter either corruption or the appearance of corruption.
+The abuse of tax-financed funds is so pervasive, particularly in New b3fc6ff7faee_story.html?utm_term=.b8ae9c883611.